 St Mary and Virginia Waterfalls

 This hike provides a stark reminder of the impacts of climate change.
-With evidence of a past wildfire, the hike starts at a small parking area off the Going to the Sun Road.
+With evidence of a past wildfire, the hike starts at a small parking lot off the Going to the Sun Road.
 It’s an easy to moderate out and back hike.

 Virginia falls is 1.4 miles into the trail and a spectacular waterfall that you can walk right up to.
 Everything surrounding the falls is green and damp and the earthy, evergreen smells assault your senses.